• Skip to primary navigation

 Small companies will often use paper records and move on to common software templates like Excel and Google Sheets.
 Off-the-shelf programs like QuickBooks or FreshBooks can do the trick, too.

-Still, the data entry, information sort, payroll integration, and tax payment, these all take time, a precious cost to small business owners.
+Still, the data entry, information sorting, payroll integration, and tax payment, these all take time, a precious cost to small business owners.
 Writing for The Balance, Susan M. Heathfield, says, “Tracking your employee’s attendance is important to your company’s bottom line.”

 The biggest employers have moved into sophisticated and complex Human Resource Information Systems (HRIS) at a considerable but necessary cost given the size of the business population and payroll.